Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Proposed Method

 \subsection{\chaaaaai{Subsampling using the Measured Data Uncertainty}}

-\chaaaaai{As a new way to utilize the K-image mixing augmentation, we propose a subsampling method which takes into account the data uncertainty \jhnips{obtained from K-image augmentation} for the first time.
-In order to measure the uncertainty of a data sample, we define the loss distribution $L(l_c | x_c)$ for variously augmented data samples \jhnips{depending on $\bm{\phi}, \gamma$} and its expectation can be approximated based on (\ref{eq:lik_CutMix}) as:} \jh{
+\chaaaaai{As a new \yjr{method of utilizing the} K-image mixing augmentation, we propose a novel subsampling method that considers the data uncertainty \jhnips{obtained from K-image augmentation} for the first time.
+In order to measure the uncertainty of a data sample, we define the loss distribution $L(l_c | x_c)$ for variously augmented data samples \jhnips{depending on $\bm{\phi}, \gamma$} and its expectation can be approximated based on (\ref{eq:lik_CutMix}) as follows:} \jh{

 where $\bm{x}=\{x_1,..,x_K\}$, and $\mathcal{L}$ denotes the cross-entropy loss.
 The expectation is defined on the space by the random variable $\bm{\phi}$ and $\gamma$.
-In a similar manner, the uncertainty can also be acquired by estimating variance of the loss distribution $L$.
-Figure~\ref{fig:sampling_toy_examples} shows the qualitative example of uncertainty measuring given sample data and its mixed images.
-From the example, we can see the diverse tendency of loss values changes for each mixed image, mainly depending on the randomly selected position of occlusion caused by non-anchor image patches. }
+Similarly, the uncertainty can also be acquired by estimating the variance of the loss distribution $L$.
+Figure~\ref{fig:sampling_toy_examples} shows qualitative examples of uncertainty measurement, given sample data and their mixed images. \yjr{Noticeably,} the diverse tendency of loss values changes for each mixed image, mainly depending on the randomly selected position of occlusion caused by non-anchor image patches. }